veronica-f-reyes/individual-project/README.md

 See my Trello board here --> https://trello.com/b/D3fCAVA7/baseball-project

 Working through the data science pipeline, I will acquire data from baseball-reference.com.
 I will download all 30 MLB teams' baseball hitting game logs and combine them into one .csv file.
 I will prepare the data using a prepare.py file which will get rid of unneeded columns,rename columns,  and create new columns to capture rolling averages and encode columns.
 Then I will explore the data by looking for possible relationships between features and look at how they are distributed by creating plots and looking at the data.
 Next I will create models using Decision Tree, Random Forest and K - Nearest Neighbors Classifiers.
 I will then compare the models that were run on training data to validate data before running our model on the test data to get the final accuracy.
-I will then create linear regression models using Linear Regressor, Tweedie Regressor, Lasso Lars Regressors, and Polynomial Linear Regressors.
-I will then turn in the Jupyter Notebook with the code of this entire process.
+I will then create linear regression models using Linear Regressor, Tweedie Regressor, Lasso Lars Regressors, and Polynomial Linear Regressors, evaluate model performance and then run the best model on out of sample data.
+I will then create and turn in a final Jupyter Notebook with the code of this entire process.

 ## ACQUIRE:
 ***